SAP/fosstars-rating-core/README.md

 ## Security rating for open-source projects

-Using open-source software helps a lot but it also may bring new security issues and therefore increase security risks.
+Open-source software helps a lot but it also may bring new security issues and therefore increase security risks.
 Is it safe to use a particular open-source component?
 Sometimes answering this question is not easy.